aptible/support/source/topics/cli/how-to-connect-to-database-from-outside.md

     aptible db:tunnel $DB_HANDLE

 This will create a secure (SSH) tunnel to your database and print a local URL where you can connect to the database.

+Open a separate terminal window and pass in the URL using the appropriate database client.